receptron/GUIChatPluginTemplate/TEMPLATE.md

-# MulmoChat Plugin Template Guide
+# GUIChat Plugin Template Guide

-This guide explains how to create a new plugin using MulmoChatPluginQuiz as a template.
+This guide explains how to create a new plugin using GUIChatPluginTemplate as a template.

 ---